Introduction

 Steven Laine 30:43

-Thank you.
-Now they have a great night.
+Cheers.
+Thank you, Natalie.
+Have a great night.

 Natalie MacLean 30:50

-The key if you want to become a good blind taste or for spirits, it’s exposure, I think you got to smell a lot.
-Usually the blind tasting of bears are sort of say they put out eight glasses.
+The key, if you want to become a good blind taste or for spirits, it’s exposure.
+I think you got to smell a lot.
+Usually the blind tasting affairs are sort of say they put out eight glasses.
 My goal is to be able to nail five or six on smell alone, so that I don’t have to start tasting until the very end.
 Because once you start tasting, you start messing with your palate and everything becomes difficult.
-You have to nail more than half of it on the nose alone and then move to your spirits are usually so sort of defined by their category in the sense that it’s pretty easy once you learn a set of archetypes to start getting there.
+You have to nail more than half of it on the nose alone and then move to taste.
+Your spirits are usually so sort of defined by their category in the sense that it’s pretty easy once you learn a set of archetypes to start getting there.

 Natalie MacLean 32:51